 Let’s not forget about hurricane season.
 Though Florida is equipped to handle most storms, a hurricane can certainly put a damper on air and road travel.

-If a fast moving hurricane comes on a Tuesday morning and leaves Tuesday night, Disney can assess damage and have the parks cleaned and opened the next day.
+If a fast moving hurricane comes on a Tuesday morning and leaves Tuesday night, Disney can assess damage and have the parks cleaned and opened the next day, usually with a delayed opening.
 I wouldn’t count hurricane season out altogether, as it’s a large portion of the year, but it is an extra variable to consider.
 It’s not the worst to have a hurricane hit on your vacation when it comes to being safe.
 I consider Disney resorts a solid storm shelter.
 I’ve seen some interesting things like the windmill at Stormalong Bay rotating thanks to hurricane gusts but Disney is built with hurricanes in mind.

 Seasonal Walt Disney World Offerings and Special Events

 Walt Disney World changes a bit from season to season with different park decorations.
-If you want to see Disney Parks in their classic look, consider booking around the following time periods because holidays start early and run long.
+If you want to see Disney Parks in their classic look, consider booking outside of the following holiday time periods because they start early and run long.
 Visits during fall and the holiday season also change things like window displays, merchandise and some menu offerings.

 Halloween starts mid August at Walt Disney World and Main Street at Magic Kingdom gets a special layover of pumpkins and leaves.
 Around this time Disney offers Mickey’s Not-So-Scary Halloween Parties at Magic Kingdom for an additional cost.
 This special ticketed event has unique entertainment, an over the top spooky parade, trick or treating, special themed food and more.
 Guests can wear Halloween costumes too!
 During the fall, Epcot gets even tastier with the Epcot International Food and Wine Festival.
 This delightful event has special musical performances and small plates inspired by different countries.